 The other being The Massachusetts Bay Colony was founded by the owners of the Massachusetts Bay Company, which included investors in the failed Dorchester Company which had established a short-lived settlement on Cape Ann in 1623.
 The colony began in 1628 and was the company’s second attempt at colonization.

-America, as we like to refer to ourselves, began as a backroom gamble among the British elite, with the actual settlers being a confluence of financial ambitions, religious exodus from persecution, with the hope for ownership of land, and the more independence from the laws and caprice of a monarchy.
+America, as we like to refer to ourselves, began as a backroom gamble among the British elite, with the actual settlers being a confluence of financial ambitions, religious exodus from persecution, with the hope for ownership of land, and more independence from the laws and caprice of a monarchy.

 Interesting Historic Sidebar: